LukeGilfillan/Hackathon-10-18/TEAM_RECOMMENDATIONS_FRONTEND_README.md

 ### Navigation
 The component is accessible via the "🤝 Team Recommendations" tab in the main navigation.

-### Search Examples
-- "AI research grants for machine learning"
-- "NSF funding for renewable energy"
-- "Grants for interdisciplinary research teams"
-- "Climate change research opportunities"
+### How It Works
+The system automatically:
+- Finds recent active grant opportunities
+- Matches them with suitable professor teams
+- Generates collaboration pitches
+- Ranks results by team synergy and grant fit

 ## Future Enhancements